JLSkyzer/Erinium-Adventure-mods/README.md

 ### Custom Jobs
 By default, you have 4 jobs, miner, farmer, hunter and alchimist.
-You can add custom jobs by adding json file at location : GAMEFOLDER/config/EriniumJobs/jobs/job_id.json How the file is constructed :
+You can add custom jobs by adding json file at location : GAMEFOLDER/config/EriniumJobs/jobs/job_id.json ⚠️ You cant delete the fourth default jobs !
+How the file is constructed :
 ```json
 {